ninjeanne/datastorm/Technologies/README.md

   * We will use AWS Glue to connect Athena with our S3 buckets, so we replace DynamoDB and Lambda with AWS Glue and connect our dataset directly to Athena.
   * Athena is serverless, so we only pay what we execute

+### Spectrum vs Athena
+* Redshift Spectrum runs with Amazon Redshift, while Athena is a standalone query engine for querying data stored in Amazon S3.

+* With Redshift Spectrum, you have control over resource provisioning, while in the case of Athena, AWS allocates resources automatically.

+* The performance of Redshift Spectrum depends on your Redshift cluster resources and optimization of S3 storage, while the performance of Athena only depends on S3 optimization.
+Initial transformation work was completed at S3 with EMR cluster.
+Data stored as parquet files and partitioned according to requirement (observation type).

+* Redshift Spectrum can be more consistent performance-wise while querying in Athena can be slow during peak hours since it runs on pooled resources.

+* Redshift Spectrum is more suitable for running large, complex queries, while Athena is more suited for simplifying interactive queries.

+* Redshift Spectrum needs cluster management, while Athena allows for a truly serverless architecture.